 [Toy Review] Avant Pride P3 Beauty Small Suction Cup Dildo

 Way back in 2018, in the early days of this blog (wow that was a different time!)
 I reviewed my first Avant Pride toy, the P1 rainbow dildo.
 I followed this up with reviews of the P4 leather pride butt plug later that year and the P8 bi pride dildo in 2021.
+This week I received another from the range: the P3, a lovely small suction cup dildo in the lesbian flag colours.

 I still really like the P8, but I’m not so sure I identify as bisexual any more.
 Since entering my 30s I’ve slid further and further down the Kinsey Scale to… well, not quite a Kinsey 6, because that wouldn’t account for Mr C&K. Maybe a Kinsey 5-and-a-half?
 Anyway, the terms I most often use to define my sexuality now are sapphic and homoflexible, the latter meaning (to me) “basically a lesbian but with very very occasional exceptions.”